umesh1702/Guessing-game/README.md

-This a program to print a code or hotel menu
+This a program to print a code for hotel menu